A chicken's digestive tract runs from the mouth to the cloaca..

 9/14/12.
 Moments before we brought our dog to the vet's office this morning, I found this suspicious deposit on the droppings board.
 My first thought was that it could be worms given the shape and color, so I grabbed a plastic bag and brought it to the vet for a fecal floatation test.
 Most vets, even those that do not ordinarily treat chickens, will perform a fecal float test for patients when asked.
 Many will even do it free of charge as my vet did.

 When one chicken is found to have worms, the entire flock must be treated.
 Worming is serious business and ought not be taken lightly as it is taxing on a chicken's body.
 Indiscriminate use of de-worming medications is inadvisable because worms can build up a resistance to worming medications when over-used.

 The float test confirmed that this specimen contained neither worms nor evidence of coccidiosis.
 The pink, stringy stuff was simply an unusually long piece of intestinal lining that had been shed.
 Gross, yes, but not a problem.ABNORMAL DROPPINGS

 While this foamy, yellow specimen is abnormal (diarrhea) the chicken had no further such deposits and was otherwise well.
 Her diet was balanced and she was drinking normally.
 Yellow, foamy or greasy-looking chicken poop can be a sign of internal parasites (worms, coccidiosis) an infection, (bacterial or viral) a diet too high in protein or kidney dysfunction.

-The hen in this photo had no sign of illness prior to discovering these droppings on the droppings board.
-This hen had coccidiosis, a serious intestinal infection, which required treatment of the entire flock.
+The hen in this photo had no sign of illness prior to discovering these droppings on the droppings board, but she had coccidiosis, a serious intestinal infection, which required treatment of the entire flock.

 The first indication of trouble in this hen was discovered on the

 The chicken responsible for this installment was suffering from a bacterial infection, presumably from an infected bite.
 When his immune system was compromised by the infection, roundworms had a chance to flourish.
 The roundworms were treated with Ivermectin.

 These droppings were from Stella, my Silver Spangled hen who was approximately 5 years old at the time.
 She had a severe case of egg yolk peritonitis and was euthanized by a vet upon discovery.